ASanchz85/express-init/README.md

 ~~~

 *In case, you prefer to set an alias (change .bashrc to .zshrc in case your terminal is a ZSH)*
+**Be aware that /path/to/ need to be modified according to your local routes and preferences**

 ~~~
 nano ~/.bashrc